KimJonathan426/ESRF/README.md

 _For a live version of ESRF, click here: [ESRF](https://esrf.herokuapp.com/)._

-ESRF is an ESPN Fantasy Basketball clone that allows users fully customaize the fantasy basketball experience.
-Users can make fantasy leagues for recreational leagues, tournaments, pick-up games, and more.
+ESRF is a full stack Fantasy Basketball app that allows users fully customaize the fantasy basketball experience.
+Logged in users can make fantasy leagues for recreational leagues, tournaments, pick-up games, and more.
 They can track their stats and compete against one another.
-This adds another layer of fun to both the players and spectators.
+The user also has the ability to create their own unique players either deriving from real games or any player they can imagine.
+This adds another layer of fun and interactivity during basketball games for both the players and spectators to enjoy.

 _For a link to the ESRF wiki, click here: [Wiki](https://github.com/KimJonathan426/ESRF/wiki)._